BLS007/CountDownTimer/README.md

 # Countdown Timer
-## A simple countdown timer that displays the days, hours, minutes and seconds.
+## A single webpage with a countdown timer that displays the days, hours, minutes and seconds after selecting a future date.

 ### Home Page